Onto-Med/phenoman-evaluation/README.md

 docker-compose up -d csv-db
 ```

-## Executing the PhenoMan test script
+## Executing the PhenoMan test scripts

-Place a release of the PhenoMan inside the `phenoman_test` folder (Version 0.3.3 is used here as an example) and execute the Shell script `scripts/execute_phenoman.sh` (Java JDK required).
+-- TODO --

 The number of matching patients will be printed to STDOUT.

 ## Executing Gold Standard SQL and comparing results with PhenoMan

-Execute the SQL query `scripts/gold_standard_query.sql`.
-The Script will return the number of matching patients.
-The number should match the result of PhenoMan.
+Execute the SQL queries in `scripts/queries`.
+The queries will return numbers of matching patients.
+The numbers should match the result of PhenoMan.